Non-sports trading card: Sketch cards

-A sketch card displays original artwork on a standard-size trading card, usually measuring 2.5" (65mm) x 3.5" (90mm).
+A sketch card displays original artwork on a standard-size trading card, usually measuring 2.5" (65mm) × 3.5" (90mm).
 These cards, with black-and-white or color original art, have been randomly inserted into various trading card sets since the 1990s.
 The first set to name, market and produce pack-inserted sketch cards was the Defective Comics Trading Cards set of 1993 from Active Marketing International, illustrated by Mark Voger.
 Another early example was the 1993 Simpsons set from SkyBox International that had 400 redemptions for an "Art De Bart Card."

 The sketch card insert has been most common in non-sport trading card sets like The Lord of the Rings: Evolution, Star Wars: Clone Wars and Scooby-Doo: Mysteries & Monsters.
 A few sport sets have also adopted the idea like the 2005 Topps Gallery Baseball.
 One of the all-time most popular sets was the 1998 Marvel Creator's Collection by Fleer.
 They called their sketch cards "sketchagraph" cards.
 The set was popular because it used the artistic skills of hundreds of different artists who were allowed to draw any character in the Marvel Comics universe.

 Sketch card inserts have usually come one-per-box of trading cards, but some sets like Hulk by Topps came one in 12 boxes, and The Lord of the Rings: Masterpieces by Topps come two per box.
-Some companies even offer oversize (3x5 inch) sketch cards as case premiums like Fathom by Dynamic Forces.
+Some companies even offer oversize (3×5 inch) sketch cards as case premiums like Fathom by Dynamic Forces.

 A few of the titles that sketch cards go by include: